top of page

 About our keynote speakers

 We’ll begin with a candid conversation featuring Elizabeth Sodja, Lindsey Romaniello, and Jake Powell from the Gateway and Natural Amenity Region (GNAR) Initiative.
-Drawing on GNAR’s research and work with western communities, Liz and Lindsey will share insights into how recreation-driven tourism is shaping housing markets, local economies, and community life.
+Drawing on GNAR’s research and work with western communities, Liz and Lindsey will share insights into how recreation-driven tourism is shaping local economies and community life.
 With Jake guiding the exchange, they’ll explore what communities across the West are experiencing as outdoor recreation becomes a larger part of their economic future — including the opportunities, tradeoffs, and hard questions that come with it.

 Lindsey Romaniello is a PhD student at the University of Utah and a researcher with the Gateway and Natural Amenity Regions (GNAR) Initiative, where she studies planning challenges in rural and gateway communities across the western United States.
 She previously worked as a recreation and community planning consultant, supporting towns and regions across the country, and has experience in local government as a municipal planner in the Rocky Mountain West.
 Her work focuses on long-range planning and land use policy, with current research exploring housing affordability, infrastructure development, and water access.
 Lindsey is based in Salt Lake City, Utah.